183rd (Mixed) Heavy Anti-Aircraft Regiment, Royal Artillery: Antwerp 'X' deployment

 Once 21st Army Group had captured Brussels and Antwerp, these cities became targets for V-1s launched from within Germany, and anti-Diver or 'X' defences had to be established.
 AA Command's experience had shown that the power-operated, remotely controlled Mk IIC 3.7-inch gun, with automatic fuze-setting, SCR 584 radar and Predictor No 10 were required to deal effectively with V-1s, but 21st Army Group's mobile HAA units did not have experience with this equipment.
 In December the first overseas deployment of Mixed HAA units began, and 183rd (M) HAA Rgt was one of those selected.
 The war establishment of an HAA regiment on service overseas was three batteries, so 640 (M) HAA Bty left to become independent on 30 November (it disbanded on 12 December).

 The regiment arrived at Antwerp in January 1945, taking over Mk IIC 3.7-inch guns on Pile platforms in bitter weather with inadequate hutting, and were immediately in action against the onslaught of V-1s.
-The Antwerp 'X' defences under 80 AA Bde involved an outer line of Wireless Observer Units sited 40 mi to 50 mi in front of the guns to give 8 minutes' warning, then Local Warning (LW) stations positioned half way, equipped with radar to begin plotting individual missiles.
-Finally there was an inner belt of Observation Posts (OPs), about 20000 yd in front of the guns to give visual confirmation that the tracked target was a missile.
+The Antwerp 'X' defences under 80 AA Bde involved an outer line of Wireless Observer Units sited 40 mi to 50 mi in front of the guns to give 8 minutes' warning, then Local Warning (LW) stations positioned halfway, equipped with radar to begin plotting individual missiles.
+Finally, there was an inner belt of Observation Posts (OPs), about 20000 yd in front of the guns to give visual confirmation that the tracked target was a missile.
 The LW stations and OPs were operated by teams from the AA regiments.
 Radar-controlled searchlights were deployed to assist in identification and engagement of missiles at night.
 The success rate of the X defences had been low at first, but after the arrival of Mk IIC guns and experienced crews from AA Command the results improved considerably, with best results in February and March 1945.
-The number of missiles launched at Antwerp peaked at 623 a week in February, but dropped rapidly as 21st Army Group continued its advance, and in the last week of action the AA defences destroyed 97.5 per cent of those reaching the defence belt.
+The number of missiles launched at Antwerp peaked at 623 a week in February but dropped rapidly as 21st Army Group continued its advance, and in the last week of action the AA defences destroyed 97.5 per cent of those reaching the defence belt.

 The war in Europe ended on VE Day, 8 May 1945.
 183rd (Mixed) Heavy Anti-Aircraft Regiment, together with 564, 591 and 608 Batteries, was disbanded on 25 May.